What is a Confidential Cloud?

 Anjuna Confidential Computing software leverages and extensive to also secure data at rest and in motion.
 Anjuna abstracts the differences between SEV and other technologies to make secure multi-platform computing simple for enterprise IT.

 What are AWS Nitro Enclaves?

-AWS Nitro Enclaves enable customers to further protect and securely process highly sensitive data, such as personally identifiable information (PII), healthcare, financial, and intellectual property within Amazon EC2 instances.
+AWS Nitro Enclaves enable customers to further protect and securely process highly sensitive data, such as personally identifiable information (PII), healthcare, financial, and intellectual property within AWS EC2 instances.
 Nitro Enclaves use the same Nitro Hypervisor technology that provides CPU and memory isolation for EC2 instances.

 What is data-in-use?

 Data-in-use refers to the data, including application code, stored in memory and processed during runtime.
 Data that is in use or waiting to be used cannot normally be encrypted—leaving critical data, such as encryption keys, vulnerable to malicious software and bad actors.